 Many health professionals like to talk about precision or personalized medicine.
 In theory, it sounds like an excellent idea: tailoring each prescription to the special needs of the individual patient.

 In reality, much of medicine is still based on trial and error.
 Take the treatment of hypertension as an example.
 Many doctors prescribe lisinopril as the first-line drug to lower blood pressure.
-At last count over 21 million people filled 110,611,325 prescriptions for this ACE inhibitor, making it the most prescribed drug in the country.
+At last count over 20 million people received prescriptions for this ACE inhibitor, making it one of the most prescribed drugs in the country.

 Many people take this medication without any difficulty.
 However, others develop an unbearable cough while taking lisinopril or another ACEi such as captopril, enalapril or ramipril.